attrace/homepage/updates/2022-09-21-attrace-token-valuable-near-future.md

 So what is the potential value of this “new vertical”?

-Quick answer, we believe Attrace can hit $100 ARR.
+Quick answer, we believe Attrace can hit $100 million ARR.

 Our view:
 1. In 5 years, online marketing is estimated to be [worth $750 Billion PA](https://finance.yahoo.com/news/global-medical-animation-market-reach-110000940.html)